-Notices of lease violation will also be issued to residents who purposely disengage the unit's smoke detector.
-Disengagement includes disabling the smoke detector; removing smoke detector; failing to properly maintain the detector, removing batteries and failing to replace them; if applicable, failing to report a malfunctioning detector, unplugging a detector (inside its mounting box);or allowing it to dangle by its wiring or covering it.
+Notices of lease violation will also be issued to residents who purposely disengage the unit's smoke and/or carbon monoxide detector(s).
+Disengagement includes disabling the detector; removing detector; failing to properly maintain the detector, removing batteries and failing to replace them; if applicable, failing to report a malfunctioning detector, unplugging a detector (inside its mounting box); or allowing it to dangle by its wiring or covering it.
 The first incidence will result in a fine of \$50; any additional incidents will result in a \$75 fine or lease termination.
 A total of three incidents is considered a serious lease violation and may result in eviction.